 The one for tablets, laptop and desktop also provides general information, such as origin and cultivation.

-Zucchini (Cucurbitaceae) belongs to the cucumber family, as do squash and patisson.
+Zucchini (Cucurbitaceae) belongs to the gourd family, as do pumpkin and patisson.
 Sow in pots (one seed per + half-liter pot) for in the warm windowsill or greenhouse.
 Likes a nutrient-rich soil; fertilize zucchini liberally with aged cow manure or compost.
 In late May, the zucchini plant can be put in the open ground.
 A zucchini plant needs at least one m² to spread its stems and leaves.
 Protect against night frost with a plastic tunnel or bell jar.

-Anyone who collects seed from courgettes and pumpkins must ensure that there is no cross-pollination between the edible pumpkins and ornamental pumpkins or other members of the cucumber family.
+Anyone who collects seed from courgettes and pumpkins must ensure that there is no cross-pollination between the edible pumpkins and ornamental pumpkins or other members of the gourd family.
 Seed from such cross-pollination can produce plants that contain the natural toxin cucurbitacin.
 The outside of the melons and pumpkins shows nothing, but they taste extremely bitter.
 The cucurbitacins are responsible for this; substances produced by the plant to ward off herbivores.
 Cucurbitacins are poisonous.
 In 2015, a 79-year-old German died from eating a poisonous zucchini.

 Silver-gray spots with small dark green dots (poop): thrips (Thysanoptera).

-Feeding on leaf young plants: snails (slugs).
+Feeding on leaf young plants: snails and slugs.

 Leaf turns yellow and bumpy; eggs on the underside of the leaf: Glasshouse whitefly (Trialeurodes vaporariorum).